Benjamin Disraeli: 1830–1837

 Disraeli's public exchanges with O'Connell, extensively reproduced in The Times, included a demand for a duel with the 60-year-old O'Connell's son (which resulted in Disraeli's temporary detention by the authorities), a reference to "the inextinguishable hatred with which [he] shall pursue [O'Connell's] existence", and the accusation that O'Connell's supporters had a "princely revenue wrung from a starving race of fanatical slaves".
 Disraeli was highly gratified by the dispute, which propelled him to general public notice for the first time.
 He did not defeat the incumbent Whig member, Henry Labouchere, but the Taunton constituency was regarded as unwinnable by the Tories.
 Disraeli kept Labouchere's majority down to 170, a good showing that put him in line for a winnable seat in the near future.

 With Lyndhurst's encouragement Disraeli turned to writing propaganda for his newly adopted party.
 His Vindication of the English Constitution, was published in December 1835.
-It was couched in the form of an open letter to Lyndhurst, and in Bradford's view encapsulates a political philosophy that Disraeli adhered to for the rest of his life.
-Its themes were the value of benevolent aristocratic government, a loathing of political dogma, and the modernisation of Tory policies.
+It was couched in the form of an open letter to Lyndhurst, and in Bradford's view encapsulates a political philosophy that Disraeli adhered to for the rest of his life: the value of benevolent aristocratic government, a loathing of political dogma, and the modernisation of Tory policies.
 The following year he wrote a series of satires on politicians of the day, which he published in The Times under the pen-name "Runnymede".
 His targets included the Whigs, collectively and individually, Irish nationalists, and political corruption.
 One essay ended:

-Disraeli was now firmly in the Tory camp.
-He was elected to the exclusively Tory Carlton Club in 1836, and was also taken up by the party's leading hostess, Lady Londonderry.
-In June 1837 WilliamIV died, the young Queen Victoria, his niece, succeeded him, and parliament was dissolved.
+Disraeli was elected to the exclusively Tory Carlton Club in 1836, and was also taken up by the party's leading hostess, Lady Londonderry.
+In June 1837 William IV died, the young Queen Victoria succeeded him, and parliament was dissolved.
 On the recommendation of the Carlton Club, Disraeli was adopted as a Tory parliamentary candidate at the ensuing general election.